kevarome/1800_202510_BBY03/README.md

 # Project Name
-Meditrack
+Meditrak

 ---

 ## Overview
-Summarize your project's purpose, problem solved, key features, user benefits, development context, and main technologies used.

 Meditrack is a user-friendly mobile application designed to help individuals, especially the elderly, manage their medication schedules effectively.
-By sending automated notifications for both medication intake and refill reminders, Meditrack eliminates the need for outdated methods like memorization or sticky notes.
+Meditrack eliminates the need for outdated methods like memorization or sticky notes.

 ---

 ## Key Features
+- Reminders page as the homepage when user logs in.
 - A built-in calendar that allows users to track their medication history and view upcoming does.
-- The photo function allows users to take a photo of their medication.
+- A smple design that is easy to use and understand.

 ---